Young-oon Kim decided to follow Sun Myung Moon in 1955 – but it all ended in tears and flames

 By the time Nam-joo Baek, the chief of the Wonsan Sinhaksan, joined forces with Myung-hwa Yoo and coerced the former Methodist pastor Ho-been Lee and others into their cause for establishing the Church of Jesus, they were well over the borderline.
 Nam-joo Baek also cohabited with Jeong-il Kim, one of his female followers.
 When this became an issue, he explained that it was God’s call for his life.
 He then established and founded Suhngju Church with Suhng-do Kim, a newly emerging religious leader at Cheolsan, North Pyongan Province.
 (Note 401: Ibid.
 (December 1937), 37) Although Yong-do Lee strongly objected to Baek’s founding of a new church with Lee listed as the leader, Baek eventually used Lee’s name when submitting reports to authorities.
 Albeit manipulated, Lee could not evade his responsibility for having been associated with this cultic sect.

 Mr. Paek Nam-joo 白南柱 (right) and Mr. Lee Yong-do 李韻道 (second from right) in Pyongyang 平壌 circa 1930.
-From the left, the remaining three are: Park seung-geul (in black) and Lee Ho-bin 李浩彬 who frequently worked together; and the woman standing in the center may well be Yoo Myung-hwa ( 劉明花, the Goddess of Wonsan 元山 who claimed to be the incarnation of Jesus after a spiritual experience she had in around 1927).
-Lee Ho-bin was the leader of the Jesus Church and he was asked by Moon to officiate at his marriage to Choi Sun-kil.
+From the left, the remaining three are: Park seung-geul 朴承傑 (in black) and Lee Ho-bin 李浩彬 who frequently worked together; and the woman standing in the center may well be Yoo Myung-hwa ( 劉明花, the Goddess of Wonsan 元山 who claimed to be the incarnation of Jesus after a spiritual experience she had in around 1927).
+Lee Ho-bin was the leader of the Jesus Church and he was asked by Moon to officiate at his marriage to Choi Seon-gil.
 According to Michael Breen, in his book Sun Myung Moon, the early years, in November 1943 Lee Ho-bin came up by train from Pyongyang to officiate.
 When he was about 17, Kim Baek-moon 金百文 joined a church affiliated with Paek Nam-joo and Lee Yong-do in Northeast Korea.
 It was called the Israel Monastery, and Kim later used the same name for his own church near Seoul.
 In November 1945 Moon joined Kim Baek-moon’s Israel Monastery for six months.

 5. Gook Joo Hwang and Orgies